 Biofeedback for Anxiety

 Biofeedback is a somewhat controversial treatment that is used for ADHD, anxiety, and sleep disorders.
 Biofeedback involves attaching electrodes to a person and monitoring their brain waves while performing a series of electronic tasks.
 The person is guided to change their brain wave patterns consciously, which could theoretically allow you to better manage anxiety.
-Research is limited but some improvement has been demonstrated for symptoms of GAD and PSTD.
+Research is limited, but some improvement has been demonstrated for symptoms of GAD (generalized anxiety disorder) and PTSD.